ResourcesBlog

 CA Deadlines CA Source Reduction Action

-May 31, 2026 First Annual Source Reduction Report Due (2025 data year) along with Annual Supply Report
+May 31, 2026 2023 Baseline Report, First Annual Source Reduction Report, and Annual Supply Report Due (Using 2025 Data)

-August 2026 Early program fees begin
+August 2026 Early Program Fees Begin

-Jan 2027 First 10% source reduction milestone
+Jan 2027 First 10% Source Reduction Milestone

-What Happens with De-minimis Exemptions?
+What Happens with De Minimis Exemptions?

-Some materials may eventually qualify for de-minimis exemptions (exclusions from reporting due to minimal environmental impact).
+Some materials may eventually qualify for de minimis exemptions (exclusions from reporting due to minimal environmental impact).
 However, these exemptions will NOT be finalized before the 2023 baseline re-submission or before ISR Plans are due.

 What this means for you: report everything, assuming no exemptions exist.
 You will need to monitor regulations and adjust later if any exemptions are approved.